Sean Vanhorse

-Sean Joseph Vanhorse (born July 22, 1968) is an American former professional football cornerback for five seasons for the San Diego Chargers, Detroit Lions, and Minnesota Vikings in the National Football League (NFL).
-His college career was at Howard University.
+Sean Joseph Vanhorse (born July 22, 1968) is an American former professional football player who was a cornerback for five seasons with the San Diego Chargers, Detroit Lions, and Minnesota Vikings of the National Football League (NFL).
+He played college football for the Howard Bison.
 He was selected by the Miami Dolphins in the sixth round of the 1990 NFL draft with the 151st overall pick.

-Vanhorse is living in Alpharetta, Georgia with his wife Juliee, and has two children, Sydne and Solomon.
+Vanhorse is living in Alpharetta, Georgia, with his wife Juliee, and has two children, Sydne and Solomon.
 Solomon, is a running back at Indiana University.